cjimti/iotwifi/README.md

 ### Conclusion

-Wrapping the all complexity of wifi management into a small Docker container, accessible over a web based REST API reduces the dependencies on the device to only require Docker.
+Wrapping the all complexity of wifi management into a small Docker container, accessible over a web-based REST API reduces the dependencies on the device to only require Docker.

-There are a number of ways to handle security using middleware or IP tables.
-Security can also be handled by a separate container.
+There are many ways to handle security using middleware or IP tables.
+A separate container can also manage security.

-Checkout the project [IOT Web](https://github.com/cjimti/iotweb) to get started with very small a static web container suitable for building a user interface for wifi management or captive portal.
+Check out the project [IOT Web](https://github.com/cjimti/iotweb) to get started with tiny a static web container suitable for building user interfaces for wifi management or captive portals.

-Submit a github issue or pull request if there are features or bug fixes you would like added to the project.
+Submit a Github issue or pull request if there are features or bug fixes you would like added to the project.

 [RASPBERRY PI 3 - WIFI STATION+AP]: http://imti.co/post/145442415333/raspberry-pi-3-wifi-station-ap